aaronjpotter93/scripts/README.md

 ### ec2

-> A script to simplify the process of SSHing into an AWS EC2 instance.
-It automates the command by storing the key path and instance details, so I don’t have to type them out manually every time.
+> Automates SSH access to AWS EC2 instances by storing key paths and instance details, eliminating the need to manually enter them each time.

 ### opn

-> This script shortens the keystrokes needed to open scripts in Visual Studio Code.
-Instead of typing out the full path, I can simply provide the name of the desired script, and the command handles the rest.
-A convenient way to quickly tweak my scripts.
+> Simplifies opening scripts in Visual Studio Code by allowing you to provide just the script name, reducing the need to type full paths.

 ### treecat

-> A script that combines the functionality of the native tree and cat commands.
-While not the most practical script, it has its moments of utility when exploring directory structures and their file contents.
+> Merges the functionality of the `tree` and `cat` commands, useful for exploring directory structures and viewing file contents simultaneously.

+### budget

+> Generates a budget based on income and savings priorities, helping to plan spending scenarios over a year for financial sustainability.